acutebar/projects/Black_Rhythm/README.md

 In fact, any chat is internally processed as a group chat.
 A DM is simply a group chat with not more than two members.

-## Running the Code
+## Running the code
 ### Dependencies
-The following are required to be preinstalled, apart from python:
+The following are required to be preinstalled:
 - Python (v3.8.10 or above)
 - Sagemath
 - MySQL